 If you are a California employee who has signed an employment contract with your employer, odds are that the employer drafted the contract--and, in your excitement about starting a new job, you may not have had the time or inclination to read it carefully.

-But it is important to be able to spot situations in which your employer may have breached your employment contract--in matters of termination, employee discipline, working conditions, job expectations, etc. You have the right to take action in that situation.
+But it is important to be able to spot situations in which your employer may have breached your employment contract--such as in matters of termination, employee discipline, working conditions, job expectations, or failure to pay hazard duty pay.
+You have the right to take action in that situation.

 Our California employment lawyers are experienced in reading and interpreting employment contracts and advising employees on how best to protect their rights under these contracts